The efforts of firefighters are paying off in Zeballos, according to a resident who lives near the site of the fire.

 Ernie Smith, who posted footage of smoke billowing from the hillside near his home on Thursday, said that firefighters made progress yesterday on the lightning-caused wildfire.
 But it’s still burning in the nearby hills.

-“The ones behind the houses, they got it beat down quite a bit,” said Smith.
+“The ones behind the houses, they got it beat down quite a bit,” said Smith on Friday morning.

 Firefighters had travelled from Port McNeill to fight the wildfire, he said.
 The BC Wildfire Service and a forestry company were also fighting the flare-up, said Smith, who took part in the effort with the local volunteer firefighting corps.